Organice/django-organice/docs/installation.rst

     *IMPORTANT!* As soon as you're finished evaluating: If you're planning to create your content locally make sure you use the same database engine for local development and production.
-Your plan of moving the whole database content from from development to production will give major headaches otherwise.
+Your plan of moving the whole database content from development to production will give you major headaches otherwise.

 Deployment to Production
 ========================